mauriciofmar3/mauriciofmar3.github.com/_posts/2014-09-05-covariance-and-contravariance.md

 Overriding methods
 ------------------

-The overriding method is **covariant** in the return type and **invariant** in the parameter types.
-That means that the return type of the overriding method can be a subclass of the return type of the overridden method, but the parameter types must match exactly.
+The overriding method is **covariant** in the return type and **invariant** in the argument types.
+That means that the return type of the overriding method can be a subclass of the return type of the overridden method, but the argument types must match exactly.

 ~~~ java
 public interface Parent {